reyestech/PowerShell-Win-Troubleshoot-Toolkit/README.md

 # PowerShell-Win-Troubleshoot-Toolkit

 Modern cybersecurity relies on three essential components: speed, visibility, and automation.
-This repository provides ready-to-execute PowerShell utilities that equip Security Operations Centers (SOCs) and Windows administrators with immediate capabilities: rapidly collecting evidence, promptly identifying anomalies, and initiating trusted remediation workflows without installing third-party dependencies.
+This repository provides ready-to-execute PowerShell utilities that equip Security Operations Centers (SOCs) and Windows administrators with immediate capabilities, enabling them to rapidly collect evidence, promptly identify anomalies, and initiate trusted remediation workflows without the need to install third-party dependencies.

 This resource benefits junior computer science students seeking to practice blue-team fundamentals and troubleshoot technical issues, as well as experienced responders who require lightweight tools during incident bridge calls.
-Each script is thoroughly commented, parameter-driven, and designed for production safety, enabling users to implement them confidently.
+Each script is thoroughly commented, parameter-driven, and designed for production safety, allowing users to implement them with confidence.

 <details>
   <summary><strong>📚 Table of Contents: Click to drop-down</strong></summary>